Andrea/Presentations/2017-05-typelevel-summit/slides/slides/index.md

 ' because when we assert a thing like FRP is better at GUIs we have a specif context in mind.

 ***
 - data-background : #FFFFFF

-' At this point to types of questions come to mind, those related with

 * Paradigms and how they interact
 * Paradigms and how they shift

-'
 ' same fighs in Scala and  F#/ C# camps

 ***